-That’s exactly why I ask.
-You got those kicks before anyone else.
-Hell, if you get them before Flight Club, I’d take them to your nearest consignment store to make sure they aren’t fugazi.
-In a market saturated with customs, fakes, and blatant bite-offs, anyone with an appetite for getting cash the fast (and maybe the ski mask) way can proclaim themselves a plug.
+In a market saturated with customs, fakes, and blatant bite-offs, anyone with an appetite for getting cash the fast way can make themselves a plug.
 For instance, if I didn’t have a conscience, nor a genuine appreciation for the culture, I could easily get on AliExpress, order a bunch of counterfeit Yeezys for well less than $100 a piece, and sell them to the nearest thirsty clown for retail.
 If I was really greedy, I could sell them at Flight Club prices.
 And just like that I’m a “plug”.
-By reading this blog, namely this post, you agree to not do such a heinous act.
+And by reading this blog, namely this post, you agree to not do such a heinous act.

-A decade ago, with some hard work and friends in the right places, you could find a connect that probably gave you some legitimate kicks no matter what.
+A decade or more ago, with some hard work and friends in the right places, you could find a connect that probably gave you some legitimate kicks no matter what.
 Fakes were harder to make and integrate into the market back then.
 If someone’s shoes looked funky, it’s because they were.
 And everyone knew it, too.
-Unless you are or get down with Joe La Puma and (what I imagine to be) his dream team of dunnies, your plug needs to be checked.
+Unless you get down with Joe La Puma and (what I imagine to be) his dream team of friends, your plug and sneakers need to be checked.
 Nowadays, to the untrained eye, someone could pull up to a sneaker convention with some fake pairs, dupe some kid out of his legitimate grails, and get away with it.
 Fakes are that good now.
-So let me ask you again: do you trust your sneaker plug?